henryweaponsguy/tf2-textchat-to-voicechat/README.md

 `sapi4` - converts text messages to speech using SAPI4 (including the BonziBUDDY and Microsoft Sam voices, requires compiling SAPI4 before running the container - further instructions in the Dockerfile)

-`soundboard` - converts valid text messages to sounds if they are available in the `sounds/` directory

-`soundbutton` - plays a random sound from the `sounds/` directory
+`soundboard` - converts valid text messages to sounds if they are available in the `sounds/` directory (includes `soundbutton` that plays a random sound from the `sounds/` directory)

 ---